 Warts seldom develop in children younger than two years old, but they’re contagious and occur commonly in school-age children.
-If your child has a wart that’s painful, spreading, or simply embarrassing, contact Dr. Paul Irra and Dr. Katarina Ondrejicka at Naples Pediatrics in Naples, Florida.
-They have many options for removing warts and plenty of experience working with children and parents to ensure their experience is comfortable and successful.
+If your child has a wart that’s painful, spreading, or simply embarrassing, contact Dr. Paul Irra at Naples Pediatrics in Naples, Florida.
+He has many options for removing warts and plenty of experience working with children and parents to ensure their experience is comfortable and successful.

 Warts are noncancerous growths on the skin that are caused by the human papillomavirus, or HPV.
 There are many different types of HPV capable of creating various types of warts.

 Warts can develop anywhere on the body, but these are the most common forms found in children and teens:

 Common warts: These warts grow on the back of hands and around nails, and they usually have a gray-yellow or brown color and a rough surface.